Shootzz/Check_IP/README.md

 ## Check_IP (ip.sh)
-The script that checks whether my current IP is in my "good IP" list.
+The shell script that checks whether my current IP is in my "good IP" list.

 ## Reason